credativ/plutono/docs/sources/datasources/prometheus.md

 The Prometheus data source works with Amazon Managed Service for Prometheus.
 If you are using an AWS Identity and Access Management (IAM) policy to control access to your Amazon Managed Service for Prometheus domain, then you must use AWS Signature Version 4 (AWS SigV4) to sign all requests to that domain.
 For more details on AWS SigV4, refer to the [AWS documentation](https://docs.aws.amazon.com/general/latest/gr/signature-version-4.html).

-> **Note:** Grafana version 7.3.5 or higher is required to use SigV4 authentication.
+> **Note:** Plutono version 7.3.5 or higher is required to use SigV4 authentication.

-To connect the Prometheus data source to Amazon Managed Service for Prometheus using SigV4 authentication, refer to the AWS guide to [Set up Grafana open source or Grafana Enterprise for use with AMP](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-onboard-query-standalone-grafana.html).
+To connect the Prometheus data source to Amazon Managed Service for Prometheus using SigV4 authentication, refer to the AWS guide to [Set up Plutono open source or Plutono Enterprise for use with AMP](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-onboard-query-standalone-plutono.html).

-If you are running Grafana in an Amazon EKS cluster, follow the AWS guide to [Query using Grafana running in an Amazon EKS cluster](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-onboard-query-grafana-7.3.html).
+If you are running Plutono in an Amazon EKS cluster, follow the AWS guide to [Query using Plutono running in an Amazon EKS cluster](https://docs.aws.amazon.com/prometheus/latest/userguide/AMP-onboard-query-plutono-7.3.html).

 ## Configuring exemplars

-> **Note:** This feature is available in Prometheus 2.26+ and Grafana 7.4+.
+> **Note:** This feature is available in Prometheus 2.26+ and Plutono 7.4+.

-Grafana 7.4 and later versions have the capability to show exemplars data alongside a metric both in Explore and Dashboards.
+Plutono 7.4 and later versions have the capability to show exemplars data alongside a metric both in Explore and Dashboards.
 Exemplars are a way to associate higher cardinality metadata from a specific event with traditional timeseries data.
 {{< figure src="/static/img/docs/v74/exemplars.png" class="docs-image--no-shadow" caption="Screenshot showing the detail window of an Exemplar" >}}